Paper, Printing and The Environment

 Which Printer Should I Choose?

+This may depend on the size and scope of your job.
+For smaller print runs under 1000 sheets, you may be better off using a digital printer over an offset printer.
 You should choose a printer that consider the environment a genuine priority accross all of their practices.
-I get asked about environmentally friendly printing all the time, so in order to make yours (& my) life easier I've created a directory here: Australian Green Printer's Directory.
+If you're looking for a green printer in Australia, I've created a directory here: Australian Green Printer's Directory.
 Printers are improving their practices all the time so this is not extensive.
 Any printer can contact me if they would like to appear in the directory and there is no cost to be listed.
 Printers wishing to be listed need to let me know exactly what they are doing to make the environment a priority accross their printing operation in order to be listed.

 It's been heartening to see the positive changes made to the paper industry over the years since I started this page.
 I hope to continue to provide a gathering of resources to assist people to make informed choices.
 As environmental awareness grows & the world shifts to a low-carbon economy, the paper industry is subject to much change, hopefully for the better.